-- Before homework assignments are due, students may request via private Piazza posts.
-In your request, please be sure to provide the following information: - o Your Name - Your Andrew ID - The homework assignment for which you want an extension - When you want to turn in the assignment - A TA (or professor) will respond to let you know that your request has been granted.
-In general, reasonable request will be granted.
+- Before homework assignments are due, students may request additional time by posting private Piazza question.
+In your request, please be sure to provide the following information: - Your Name - Your Andrew ID - \circ The homework assignment for which you want an extension - When you want to turn in the assignment - A TA (or professor) will respond to let you know that your request has been granted.
+In general, reasonable requests will be granted.
 If your request is posted late at night, just before the homework is due, we may not respond until the next day, but reasonable requests will be granted the next day, so it's OK. - Students may have up to ten (10) penalty-free extension days that may be used to extend homework assignment deadlines. - Students may use up to four (4) penalty-free extension days for any particular homework assignment. - Students may request extensions of more than four (4) days for a particular homework assignment.
 Typically, reasonable requests will be granted. - Students that use more than (4) extension days on a homework assignment or more than (10) extension days in total will receive a penalty at the end of the course when computing your grade.
-(Basically, if you use a small number of excess extension days and are near a grade boundary, you'll get the lower course grade.
-However, you have a lot of excess extension days, I'll lower your course grade significantly.) - Note: If you turn in a homework assignment late and did not request an extension (or turn it in beyond the extension), there will be at least a 10-point penalty on the assignment.
+(Basically, if you use a small number of excess extension days and you are near a grade boundary, you'll get the lower course grade.
+However, you have a lot of excess extension days, I'll lower your course grade significantly.) - Note: If you turn in a homework assignment late and did not request an extension (or turn it in beyond the extension), we will deduct points from the homework and retroactively add the additional extension days to your tally.
 There may also be confusion about which version of your homework we should grade, causing additional penalties.
 So, request extensions before the deadline.
-It's hard for us to keep track of things, if you don't. - Yes, you may request a second extension for a homework assignment.
+It's hard for us to keep track of things, if you don't. - Yes, you may request a second extension for a homework assignment, but be sure to request it before the original extension period has ended.